 Second, all of those specialty breads that, frankly, I didn't have the chance to develop in time—they're all now fair game.
 And I'm working my way through them one by one by one.

 So far, my crowning post-publication gluten free bread achievement is the Braided Nutella Bread.
 I'm also working on Gluten Free Indian Fry Bread, Easter Bread, Yeasted Coffee Cake and Honey Dinner Rolls.
 As cliché as it sounds, it's true: the sky's the limit!
 If they can make it with gluten, we can make it without.
 That's a promise—and I'll prove it to you, whatever it takes.

-Here’s the 10¢ tour of these 8 New Could-Have-Been-In-The-Book Gluten Free Bread Recipes, with a little bit about what I love about each (and another set of links):
+Here's the 10¢ tour of these 8 New Could-Have-Been-In-The-Book Gluten Free Bread Recipes, with a little bit about what I love about each: